lux-operating-system/kernel/readme.md

 ## Software Architecture

 lux is a microkernel that provides minimal kernel-level functionality and behaves as a wrapper for a [variety of standalone servers](https://github.com/lux-operating-system/servers) running in user space, which provide the expected OS functionality.
-This design depends on a user space router ([lux-operating-system/lumen](https://github.com/lux-operating-system/lumen)) to forward or "route" messages between the kernel and the servers, which also functions as an [init program](https://en.wikipedia.org/wiki/Init).
+This design depends on a user space router ([lux-operating-system/lumen](https://github.com/lux-operating-system/lumen)) to forward or "route" messages between the kernel and the servers.
+The router additionally doubles as an [init program](https://en.wikipedia.org/wiki/Init).
 The servers implement driver functionality, such as device drivers, file system drivers, networking stacks, and other higher-level abstractions. lux, lumen, and the servers follow the client-server paradigm and communicate via standard Unix domain sockets.

 This diagram illustrates the architecture of the various components in an operating system built on lux and lumen.
-It is subject to change as more components are developed.
+It is a work in progress and is subject to change as more components are developed.

 ![Diagram showing the software architecture of lux](https://jewelcodes.io/res/posts/postdata/7d0ff176d0a68f16603c5030937b325f66d8bd777193d.png)